AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![loading](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/035a46fe-cd13-45e9-91cf-3045d0b27051)

-VRDUS can demand a lot from your computers resources.
-60+ FPS is recommended for good tracking precision.
-Make sure your PC settings don't effect VRDUS performance to much for comfortable gameplay.
+VRDUS can require a lot from your computers resources.
+60+ FPS is recommended for good tracking precision and accuracy.
+Make sure your PC settings don't effect performance to much for comfortable gameplay.
 Limiting lights in the scene can free up memory and increase FPS.

 Launch Options